How to burn fat

 How many Kenyan runners have we seen on television running at race pace but still look like they are not even laboring from the pace?

-Observations of the elite runners
+The elite runners

 Despite what others say about this, I don't believe the Kenyans are any more able then you or I to run efficiently and effectively.